TYPES OF TILES

 - Ensure that the tiles are well soaked in water for a minimum of 2 hours.
 Cover the back of the tiles with cement paste and then press it against the roughened wall surface.
 Tap gently against the wall with a mallet.

 |thiyya dado work|

-- Always take full tile line (vertical) in one side, to avoid wastage.
-In W.C., take it on the opening side of the door (Refer Figure 30.33) for dado and floor.
+- Always take a full tile line (vertical) in one side, to avoid wastage.
+In W.C., take it on the opening side of the door (Refer to Figure 30.33) for dado and floor.
 For dado, it is advisable to do tiles up to a height of 1m every day, and the next day, cement slurry should be filled through the top, for better bonding and void filling.

 - Always match the lines of the tiles vertically and horizontally and check if any corner juts out of the line Dori.
 If it does, adjust it with the help of a wooden mallet.